1 | Green whipsnake |

 Genetic analysis showed that this viper was most closely related to the Caucasus viper of Turkey.
 Despite a similar appearance, it was merely a distant cousin of the adder, and was closer to Italy’s meadow viper on the evolutionary tree.

-Being such a recent discovery, there are no Walser viper bites on record, although they’ve almost certainly happened.
+Being such a recent discovery, there are no confirmed Walser viper bites on record, although they’ve almost certainly happened.
 The 2016 discovery study found a low genetic diversity, and recommended that they be listed as endangered.
-With Europe so industrialised and fully explored, nobody expected to discover a new viper in 2016.

 5 | Grass snake |

-Italy has several grass snake subspecies, one being Natrix natrix cetti.
-This lives exclusively on Sardinia, prefers watery environments, and sometimes has a bluish colour.
-These days, the species is under confusion, as those in Italy may actually be the barred grass snake (Natrix helvetica), like the English colonies which were also reassigned.
+These days, the entire species is under confusion, as those in Italy may actually be the barred grass snake (Natrix helvetica), like the English and Welsh populations, which were also reassigned.

 6 | Javelin boa |

-Probably the rarest snake in Italy.
-This 80cm snake is closely related to the Arabian sand boa, and is short and thick with a stumpy tail.
-It’s native to Turkey, Greek, southeast Europe and the Middle East, and hadn’t been sighted in Italy since the 1930s.
+The javelin boa is native to Turkey, Greece, southeast Europe and the Middle East, and hadn’t been sighted in Italy since the 1930s.
 That all changed in 2015, when both live and roadkilled javelin boas were officially confirmed in Licata, southern Sicily.
 Javelin boas inhabit nowhere else in Italy, just a tiny slice of this large southern island.

-This species is notorious for Ancient Greeks hurling them towards their enemies as javelins in battles, to inspire terror.
-Some say this inspired the name, but others say it comes from their hunting style.
-Javelin boas like to bury themselves in loose soil, and launch themselves out when prey pass, in an explosive display of speed.
-Nobody is sure whether the javelin boa is native to Italy, or was introduced centuries ago by conquering Greeks.
-One study tested the Sicily javelin boa population, and found a diet of 71.4% mammals by headcount.
-Reptiles and reptile eggs were also on the menu.
+This species is notorious for Ancient Greeks hurling them towards their enemies as javelins in battle, to inspire panic and terror.
+Some believe that this inspired the name, but according to others, it comes from their signature hunting style.
+Javelin boas like to bury themselves in loose soil, and launch themselves upwards when prey pass, in an explosive display of speed.

 7 | Southern smooth snake |